RitLuck/blog/content/posts/12-24-2022/index.md

 # University life
 Electric with computer Science, yes it was an actual course at UOM(university of Mauritius) i took during my time at unviersity.
 I really didn’t enjoy my university life as much as I should have.
 I felt like during my entire 20s I was just trailing along, not really enjoying life, always resentful and regretful of my choices, and just wasting my time altogether.
 I didn’t even go on many holidays or trips anywhere.
 Most of my time was spent trying to rectify something that didn’t need to be.
 But I made some really good friends(which I hope they'll be lifelong friends).
 The only thing I'm really proud of acheiving is getting an A+ on my Dissertation.
 It would not have been possible without the help of my friend.
 We literally stayed sleepless nights just to complete it.
 My Dissertation was an Android app that can be used to detect any infringement on the road while you're driving.
 Feel free to contact me if you want more info, in any case here's my [research paper](https://link.springer.com/chapter/10.1007/978-3-030-90618-4_18).

-Here's a picture of me holding my dissertaion:
+Here's a picture of me holding my dissertaion(yes, this is my face. ugly? i know):
 ![image1](./images/1.png)